 Weight Capacity: The Viper Kayak weight limit is up to 250lbs.
 I’m somebody who likes to take day trips in my kayak and go fishing.
 So its nice to know that I can load up with gear and not worry about buoyancy.

 Durability: Surprisingly, this Kayak can take a beating: I’ve dragged this kayak up and down cement loading ramps.
 I’ve run into concrete boulders and stumps.
 However I’m still yet to spring a leak or rub a hole through the floor.

 Room to add accessories: The Viper Kayak comes with a large built in drink holder.
 It has also has two molded trays on the front of the kayak.
 Still, there is plenty of room for other accessories on both the front and the back.
-I’ve converted one of my Viper’s into a fishing kayak, you can view what I’ve added and the list of accessories in this kayak fishing accessories guide.

 Features: In addition to the cup holder and trays, the Viper Kayak comes with adjustable feet braces.
 It has a lightly padded seat and bungees on the front and back.

 Cheap Hardware: After a few uses I pulled the front handle off my kayak.
 Upon inspection I saw that the hardware securing the handle to the kayak didn’t go through the kayak.
 Rather they screwed into the plastic just enough to keep the handle in place.

 I took a drill bit and finished the job and secured the handle with a bolt, washer and nut.

 Bad Tracking: Going in a straight line on this kayak is tough.
 Each time you paddle you will slightly turn the nose of the kayak one way then the other.
 It definitely takes more time and effort on this kayak to get to where you’re going.